myelintek/documentation/content/lab.rst

 .. image:: ../_static/create_lab2.png

 Sellect docker image to create lab in.
 The default image is "myelintek/python-gpu".
 Sellect the number of gpus to assign to lab.
+Add a comment, if needed.
 Press "Submit".

 .. image:: ../_static/create_lab3.png